NYCIST/macadmin-tools/README.md

 # NYCIST Mac Admin Tools

-This repository is to serve as a resource for those who have Macs in their school to share the apps, scripts, and other to tools used to manage them.
+This repository is to serve as a resource for those who have Macs in their school to share the apps, scripts, and other tools used to manage them.

 Some are pulled directly from [https://github.com/timsutton/python-macadmin-tools](https://github.com/timsutton/python-macadmin-tools).